HumanSignal/label-studio/docs/source/guide/tasks.md

 ```

 If you want to import entire plain text files without each line becoming a new labeling task, customize the labeling configuration to specify `valueType="url"` in the Text tag.
 See the [Text tag documentation](/tags/text.html).
 See more about [how to use the valueType field](#How-to-import-your-data).

+### Import HTML data

+You can import HyperText data in HTML-formatted files and annotate them in Label Studio.
+When you directly import HTML files, the content is minified the content is minified by compressing the text, removing whitespace and other nonfunctional data in the HTML code.
+Annotations that you create are applied to the minified version of the HTML.

+If you want to label HTML files without minifying the data, you can do one of the following:
+- Import the HTML files as BLOB storage from [external cloud storage such as Amazon S3 or Google Cloud Storage](storage.html).
+- Update the HyperText tag in your labeling configuration to specify `valueType="url"` as described in [How to import your data](#How-to-import-your-data) on this page.

 ## Import data from a local directory